Giuseppe Giovanni Battista Guarneri: Death

 In the Easter of year 1740, Giuseppe ‘filius Andreae’ was no longer present in the family house.
 It is likely that he died in early 1740 in one of the city's seven hospitals.
 It is nevertheless strange that he was not buried in the family tomb in San Domenico – perhaps he died out of town or of a contagious disease.

 Instruments making

 Amati style

 Continued working in the Amatisé style of his father, Andrea, but latterly was influenced by his close neighbour Antonio Stradivari.

 Guarnerius style

 Around 1705, Giuseppe introduced a new violin model with a wider upper bout and a narrower middle bout that is distinctively squarish in shape.
 He also changed the soundholes from the short and sinuous Amati style to a longer and more rigid design.
-Giuseppe's designs was influenced by Gasparo da Salo of Brescian School, and incorporated some of the stylistic refinements of his older brother (Peter of Mantua); the outline tended to be more narrow waisted, the f-holes were lower and more elegant, and he used a richer, more Brescian varnish.
+Giuseppe's design was influenced by Gasparo da Salo of Brescian School, and incorporated some of the stylistic refinements of his older brother (Peter of Mantua); the outline tended to be more narrow waisted, the f-holes were lower and more elegant, and he used a richer, more Brescian varnish.
 This pursuit of excellence continued into the next generation. and perfected by Giuseppe's son, Bartolomeo Giuseppe.